Types Of Distance Learning

 - You can study most of our courses via correspondence.
 We make sure that you receive all of your study material via courier (or by post, if you live in an area that is not covered by the courier service).

-- There is also an online Student Portal, which allows you to download your course material, upload your assignments, and access your results.
+- There is also an online Student Portal, which allows you to download some of your course material, upload your assignments, and access your results.
 The Student Portal also makes it possible for you to access e-learning components of your course work.